|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 Maggie Ervin's kidney donation, started a kidney chain!

-people got a kidney as a result!
-Maggie had contacted me after hearing me on ''This American Life'' on NPR and
+got a kidney as a result!
+Maggie had contacted me after hearing me on ''This American Life'' on NPR and had

 sweet!
 Anyhow, since she took a full time job she decided to donate locally and walked into a hospital and ended up

 starting a kidney chain!
 Wow!
 To see a video of this amazing person and read about her kidney donation, ''How